We're an affiliate

 - Challenge yourself a bit more: If you don’t push yourself, you won’t improve and therefore won’t lose weight.

-Remember also that spinning doesn’t necessarily help you lose weight right away.
+Remember also that cycling doesn’t necessarily help you lose weight right away.
 It may take a while so don’t expect to lose weight in a week or even a month.
 The key is to be consistent, keep going, and try to push yourself a little more each time that you work out.
 Consistency is the key so if you don’t give up, you’ll eventually reach your health and fitness goals.

 Not Just for Women You Know!